bluemoon/calends/README.md

 ### Serialization

 There are two ways to seriaize a RelativeDuration.
 The first one serializes it as an object. and the second way is an ISO8601-2:2019 compatible serializer.
-Because the formwat is not widely used yet we do not set it as the default (de)serializer.
+Because the format is not widely used yet we do not set it as the default (de)serializer.

 ```rust